Brussels Sprouts: The Mighty Mini Cabbages Packed with Vitamin C

 Source: USDA FoodData Central

 Brussels sprouts may be small, but they’re nutritional giants.
-With 143% of your daily vitamin C needs in just 100 grams, they outshine many citrus fruits.
-These mini cabbages also provide 4.8g of fiber, supporting digestive health and helping maintain stable blood sugar levels.
+With an impressive 143% of your daily vitamin C needs in just 100 grams, these mini cabbages outshine most citrus fruits.
+They also provide 4.8 grams of fiber and 16% of your daily folate requirements, making them essential for digestive health and cellular function.

-Honey-Balsamic Roasted Brussels Sprouts
+Crispy Roasted Brussels Sprouts with Balsamic Glaze

 🥗 Ingredients